atrosekta/rust-electrical-wiki/content/utils.md

 - The game has pre-placed cameras at some of the monuments, check the current [Camera List](uncategorizedconcepts.html#monument-camera-codes).
 - Can be placed on tugboats.
+- Displays the in game time in the bottom right of the UI.

 ---